njabdullah/OEE-Dashboard/README.md

 ## Bug

-1. Sometimes counting time stops when not focused on windows due to the set time in JavaScript.
+1. Sometimes counting time stops when not focused on windows due to the set time in JavaScript (SOLVED)